lbarberiscanoni/scoreboard/README.md

 ## Roadmap

-- [ ] Implement the Schema
-    - [ ] Back-populate with the data from Google Sheets
 - [ ] Dynamically track Notion Pages
     - [ ] Only save data if there has been a change on the Notion
 - [ ] Dynamically track Github Repos